 In the days leading up to the event, Lyrical Wars released the trailer where GJayDaRem was shit-talking about his opponent.
 This led Maison to throw shots at GJayDaRem on his favorite playground- twitter.
 GJayDaRem, however, paid no heed to Maison.
 The day of the Event was his reply and it was indeed a fiery bout.
 The crowd was very attentive when GJayDaRem began his first round with a thought-provoking “Mason scheme”.
 This had the crowd going crazy.
 Maison also replied with a number of good lines and schemes.
 The response on twitter was however very biased.
 There was a vast difference between the actual battle and the tweets after the event.

 Memorable: “My sniper ain’t no twitter dude!!!!”
 (GJayDaRem)

 A-CLIPSE VS SMIF

-A-Cipse, who is slowly becoming one of the favorites, jumped onto the Lyrical Wars scene with his battle against Ecribz.
-His impressive performance earned him stripes and the right to be apart of the first ever T.M.E.
+A-Clipse, who is slowly becoming one of the favorites, jumped onto the Lyrical Wars scene with his battle against Ecribz.
+His impressive performance earned him stripes and the right to be apart of the first-ever T.M.E.
 Smif who had also battled Ecribz, had a point to prove to silent his many critics.
 It was only right for these two to show the world who truly had a better pen game.
 After all the shit-talk, the battle lived up to the hype with both of them doing what they do best in front of a so-so crowd.
-A-Clipse gave us three rounds of great lines which the crowd could actually relate to and grown man bars.
+A-Clipse gave us three rounds of great lines that the crowd could actually relate to and grown man bars.
 Smif also came with his usual schemes and freestyles.